calebschoepp/caleb-www/content/blog/2025/a-primer-on-authorization.md

 [^1]: ReBAC is capable of modelling most other authorization models.
 [^2]: I'll be describing the spectrum of implementations with descriptions of specific projects.
 These projects are illustrative of a part of the spectrum, but are not the only project that exists on that part of the spectrum.
 I chose these projects through a mix of popularity, familiarity, and uniqueness.
+[^3]: There are a number of Zanzibar-a-likes out there https://authzed.com/blog/zanzibar-implementations.